|The Changing Map of Israel and Palestine|

 A Question of Settlers

 The illegal Israeli settlers who occupy Palestine’s West Bank would be another potential stumbling block.
 Should they be represented and given a say in a Citizen's Assembly?
 This is a problematic issue, since the presence of the settlers is illegal under international law and they are widely viewed as one of the biggest stumbling blocks in the way of any kind of peaceful outcome.
-Also, there is a strong chance that most of the settlers would not be interested in any kind of treaty that most of the world would view as just and equitable, due to their absolutist stance.
+Also, there is a strong chance that the settlers would not be interested in any kind of treaty that most of the world would view as just and equitable, due to their absolutist stance.

 Having said that, the point of a Citizen's Assembly is to bring together those who may have seemingly unbridgeable differences, so we should not abandon all hope at the start.
 And besides, solutions have been proposed that do take the presence of the settlers into account in a constructive manner.